 What Happens When A Coeliac Eats Gluten?

 It’s all in the GUT!
-Coeliac symptoms are often associated in the gut and digestion but other areas can be effected giving symptoms such as brain fog, painful joint and muscles, fatigue, weakness, depression, allergies and anxiety.
+Coeliac symptoms are often associated in the gut and digestion but other areas can be effected giving symptoms such as brain fog, painful joint and muscles, fatigue, weakness, depression, allergies, osteoporosis, anxiety and other chronic health conditions.
 When a coeliac ingests gluten containing food an inflammatory immune response to gluten will occur.
 The immune system also attacks the tissues in the small intestine in the process of getting rid of the gluten.
-We have tiny projections, called villi, in our digestive tract that increase the area of absorption of nutrients making it very efficient, but for a coeliac this immune activation inflames and destroys the structure of the villi causing erosion or flattened which means we can’t absorb nutrient well.
+We have tiny projections, called villi, that line our digestive tract these increase the area of absorption for nutrients making it very efficient, but for a coeliac this immune activation inflames and destroys the structure of the villi causing erosion or flattening of the villi which means we can’t absorb nutrients like we should.